IRONMAN H-Class 210 Magnetic Upright Bike has a name that suggests toughness and endurance.

 IRONMAN H-Class 210 Magnetic Upright Bike Price

-You do get a number of good features for a reasonable price at around $200 (or under) give or take depending on deals.
+You do get a number of good features for a reasonable price.
 With the pre-set programs, large pedals, 24 levels of magnetic resistance and belt drive which all make it good value when compared to alternatives.

 When I was checking at Amazon where it qualified for Prime and free shipping on eligible orders.

 IRONMAN H-Class 210 Magnetic Upright Bike is great for those looking to get started up to those looking for medium hard workouts – although the resistance does get hard for hill climb training.